Gidayi-dev/Mastering-Joins-Normalization/ReadMe.md

 * Consistency: Ensures the database remains in a consistent state before and after the transaction.
 * Isolation: Ensures that transactions are isolated from each other.
 * Durability: Ensures that once a transaction is committed, it remains in the system even in the event of a failure.

+## Normalization
+Normalization is a database design technique to reduce redundancy and dependency by organizing fields and table relations.
+The process involves dividing a database into two or more tables and defining relationships between them to increase data consistency.

+Example with Cars and Customers:

+## First Normal Form (1NF)
+1NF ensures that the table is flat, i.e., it has no repeating groups and every entry is atomic.

+Example: Instead of:

+We split it into: Cars:

+Customers:

+## Second Normal Form (2NF)
+2NF ensures that the table is in 1NF and all non-key attributes are fully functional dependent on the primary key.

+If we have: CarOwnership:

+This means the OwnershipDate depends on both CarID and CustomerID, forming a composite key.

+## Third Normal Form (3NF)
+3NF ensures that the table is in 2NF and all the attributes are dependent only on the primary key, i.e., there are no transitive dependencies.

+Example: If we have a table with car details and their owner's addresses, we should separate them: Cars:

+Customers:

+## Boyce-Codd Normal Form (BCNF)
+BCNF is an extension of the third normal form (3NF) and ensures there are no non-trivial functional dependencies in a table except the super key.

+Example: If a customer can own multiple cars but each car is associated with a unique owner: CarOwnership: